jwsi/Travelport-AERTicket/README.md

 - `TICKET` - This automatically adds in AERTicket UK directives for ticketing into the notepad, determines whether the fare is private or public and then submits to the ticketing queue at AERTicket.

+- `DCPAY` - This organises payment and booking for all direct carriers (EasyJet, RyanAir etc...).
+This should be executed once all segments are present in the PNR.

 - `DIVIDE` - This brings up a GUI which allows a user to select which passengers to divide out of the existing PNR.
 This is a useful command when travellers itineraries are no longer identical and need to be changed separately.
 Upon successful execution, a new linked PNR will be created for the divided passenger.

 - `CANCEL` - This cancels all segments and fares in the currently open PNR.

+- `SEATX` - This cancels all seat reservations for all segments in the PNR.

 ## Issues/Problems